LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 ![send an HTTP request to SharePoint 3](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/senhttp3.png)

-### Advantages of solution
+#### Advantages of this solution

 * no need to register an application in Azure AD
 * send an HTTP request to SharePoint is not a premium connector, which means that you won't need a Power Automate Standalone license

-### Disadvantages of this solution:
+#### Disadvantages of this solution:

-* with an 'http request to SharePoint' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365
+* with an 'http request to SharePoint' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365-
-* to add the new column to our default view, we need a third request - makes the flow unnessarily more complex
+* to add the new column to our default view, we need a third request - which makes the flow unnessarily more complex

+### Option No. 2: Microsoft Graph API